cobobc/milestone_3_cooking_app/README.md

     These errors repeat depending on how many recipes are store in the data base.

     **NOTE/FIX** The errors do not appear if you run the validation for 1 card that contain the accordians.
 The backend is creating more cards/recipes so is there for duplicating the IDs.

-Attempting to imlement a loop counter id.
+    To fix the error an attempt was made to impliment a loop counter id to contatonate accordian variable to generate uniique IDs for each.
+Due to time constraints for this project resources could not be put into solving this.
+The user doesn't suffer greatly for this.

 1.  add_recipe_type.html